dragoslavIvkovic/React-Native-Expo-50-boilerplate/README.md

-© 2023 Creen.
+© 2024 Strina.
 All rights reserved.